effect-handlers/effect-handlers-bench/benchmark_descriptions/001_nqueens.md

 **Output:** The program should print the number of solutions to the standard output.

-Here are the sloutions to the various input sizes:
+Here are the solutions to the various input sizes:

 | N | Number of solutions |
 |---|---------------------|